Placetron

 Placetron wosnessenskii, common name the scaled crab, is a species of king crab found in most waters off North America's west coast.
 It is the only species in the genus Placetron.

 Description

 Major characteristics include a soft leathery abdomen, a wide carapace narrowing at the anterior end much like a trapezoid, similar shaped chelae, and coloration ranging from a clouded green to reddish sometimes with banding along the legs.
 The name of this decapod is derived from the scale like pattern that covers its legs and partially covers its carapace.
 The odd structure of the chelae which are spoon-like in nature and are largely covered in setae.

 Range and habitat

 The scaled crab is found in waters ranging from Pribilof Islands to Puget Sound.
 In most instances it is found at depths of up to 110 m, but may also inhabit shallow intertidal areas.
-Possible areas on habitation include rocky substrates either near drop offs or among boulders.